Antipsychotics explained

 What antipsychotics are

 Antipsychotics are a class of medication used to treat psychosis and several other conditions.
 The name points to psychosis, but it understates what they do.
-In psychiatric care they treat schizophrenia and bipolar disorder, and at lower doses several of them are added to antidepressants to help with depression that has been hard to treat.
+In psychiatric care they treat schizophrenia and bipolar disorder, and at lower doses several of them are added to antidepressants for depression that has been hard to treat.

 There are two generations.
 The older first-generation antipsychotics are also called typical antipsychotics.
 The newer second-generation antipsychotics are also called atypical antipsychotics.
-The atypicals are the ones most used today in mood care.
+The atypicals are the ones most used today in mood care, and they are the focus of this guide.

-The main atypicals are quetiapine (Seroquel), aripiprazole (Abilify), risperidone (Risperdal), olanzapine (Zyprexa), and lurasidone (Latuda).
+The main atypicals covered here are quetiapine (Seroquel), aripiprazole (Abilify), risperidone (Risperdal), olanzapine (Zyprexa), and lurasidone (Latuda).

 How they work